-Hands up if you’re working from home…. yep, me too!
+Hands up if you’re currently working from home!

 Make it a habit to unplug your computer every night.
+The Department of Energy estimates that you could save 10% on energy bills if you unplug all your unused appliances!
 Not only is this a real energy saver, but it also can protect your computer from serious damage.
 It’s not an old wives’ tale – a power surge caused by lightning can completely fry your computer.

-A computer, modem, and monitor, TV, phone charger, or cable box all consume a considerable amount of electricity even when not in use.
+A computer, router, monitor, TV, and phone charger all consume a considerable amount of electricity even when not in use.

 2. Disable Screensavers

-Most screen savers use the same amount of energy as when the screen is in normal use.
-Some more sophisticated screen savers actually use more energy.
-You can set most screens to automatically power down after a pre-set time of user inactivity, e.g. 1 minute.
-By clicking the mouse or pressing a key the image is quickly restored.
+Most screensavers use the same amount of energy as when the screen is in normal use.
+Some more sophisticated screensavers actually use more energy.
+You can set most screens to automatically power down after a pre-set time of user inactivity.
+By clicking the mouse or pressing a key your PC is quickly restored.
 Remember to fully switch off at the end of the working day.

-YES – obviously its way more eco-friendly to reduce your paper waste in the first place but when paper waste is inevitable make sure you are recycling correctly.
+Obviously it would be way more eco-friendly to reduce your paper waste in the first place, but when paper waste is inevitable, make sure you are recycling correctly.

-If you haven’t got a spare bin you could use a strong shopper bag or even an empty cardboard box which makes it all the more easier to recycle!
+If you haven’t got a spare bin, you could use a strong shopper bag or even an empty cardboard box (which makes it all the more easy to recycle)!